 Equipment: Students should bring: blank paper or sketchbook at least 8.5 x 11”, colored and patterned papers (such as scrapbooking paper, wrapping paper, magazine pages), glue stick, Scotch tape, markers and/or colored pencils, Sharpie marker, scissors for paper, small tapestry loom (no pin looms, Zoom looms or rigid heddles), warp yarn to warp loom (possibly more than once), usual tapestry tools including scissors, tapestry needles, sewing thread, fork or beater, optional bobbins, optional weft yarns, optional found object(s).
-Students should provide own looms and weaving supplies as listed above.
+Students should provide their own looms and weaving supplies as listed above.
 No special safety requirements.

 The primary goal of the workshop is to teach students how to create their own designs for handwoven towels.
 Students will complete the workshop with a thorough understanding of the necessary components for good design.
 They will leave the workshop with woven samples and a specific plan for weaving towels based on their samples.
 Designing from scratch is an exciting, satisfying component of weaving and is something every weaver is capable of doing well.
 In this workshop participants will formulate a plan for their own design based on discussion about color, weave structure, sett, warp and weft calculations, and sampling, plus the Fibonacci sequence and profile drafts as design resources.
 This workshop is a combination of presentation, discussion, and weaving; it is not a round robin workshop.

-Experience Level: All levels, must know how to dress a loom and read a simple draft.
+Experience Level: All levels.
+Students must know how to dress a loom and read a simple draft.